 The EPA (2007A) concluded that: 1) birds that forage on terrestrial items have little risk of exposure to rotenone residues because rotenone is applied directly to water, and 2) although some birds that forage on fish may opportunistically feed on dead or dying fish in treatment areas, it is unlikely to result in a lethal dose.
-EPA based this conclusion on a study (Jarvinen and Ankley 1998) that found only 0.22 μg/g of rotenone residue in yellow perch (Perca flavescens; similar in size to trout) killed by rotenone.
-A 68 g perch would therefore contain about 15 μg of rotenone, and a 1,000 g bird would have to consume about 274,000 perch to reach the avian subacute LC50 of 4,110 mg/kg.
-In addition, many of the trout in a treatment area will either sink or be collected and buried and thus not be available for consumption by birds.
+EPA based this conclusion on a study (Jarvinen and Ankley 1998) that found only $0.22 \,\mu\text{g/g}$ of rotenone residue in yellow perch (Perca flavescens; similar in size to trout) killed by rotenone.
+A 68 g perch would therefore contain about 15 μ g of rotenone, and a 1,000 g bird would have to consume about 274,000 perch to reach the avian subacute LC50 of 4,110 mg/kg.
+In addition, trout in a treatment area would have their swim bladders punctured so they sink to the lake bottom and thus not be available for consumption by birds.